Azure-Samples/Synapse/README.md

 ## Contributing

 This project welcomes contributions and suggestions.
-See the [Contributors guide](ttps://github.com/Azure-Samples/Synapse/tree/master/CONTRIBUTE.md)
+See the [Contributor's guide](https://github.com/Azure-Samples/Synapse/tree/master/CONTRIBUTE.md)